floringolintchi/second-hand-shop/README.md

 ---------------

-user is user
+user is "user"
-password is 123
+password is "123"

 this can be changed from application.properties